Welcome to ECCIE, become a part of the fastest growing adult community. Take a minute & sign up!

 You can always make assumptions about indirect costs.
 This assumption may pertain to what the employer is willing to pay you and figure SS into their calculations.

-VitaMan is online now Quote
+VitaMan is offline Quote

 Old 04-24-2024, 10:55 AM #23